-The Countess 28 is a high volume family cruiser with a very spacious interior for her length.
-A good example offers similar accommodation and performance to a Westerly Konsort, at generally lower cost.
+The Countess 28 is a high-volume family cruiser with a very spacious interior for her length.
 There are few other 28-footers, even now, with as much interior space.

 Lying: Tuckton, Christchurch